News

 Photograph: Supplied

-Spending 20 hours in the sky sounds daunting, but the airline is pulling out all the stops to make the mega journey as comfortable as possible.
-Qantas will unveil 12 brand-new Airbus A350-1000s for the service, reducing the usual capacity of 300 travellers to 238 to create extra legroom and make space for ‘wellness zones’ between economy and premium sections.
-Those areas will include on-screen exercise programs, stretch handles and hydration stations to keep you moving on the long haul.
+Spending up to 22 hours in the sky sounds daunting, but the airline is pulling out all the stops to make the mega journey as comfortable as possible.
+Qantas will unveil 12 brand-new Airbus A350-1000ULRs (Ultra Long Range) for the London and New York services, reducing the usual capacity of 300 travellers to 238 to create extra legroom and make space for the world's first in-flight 'wellness zones’ between economy and premium sections.
+Those areas will include on-screen exercise programs, stretch handles and snack/hydration stations to keep you moving on the long haul.
 Yep, bring your activewear onboard!

 Qantas wellbeing zones on Airbus A350